Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 FOOD – YOUR CHOICES AND SPECIAL DIETARY REQUIREMENTS

-Please look at the list of food on offer at the festival here.
+Please look at the list of food on offer at the Main Beer and Music event here.
 We suggest that you ask the caterer about your own choices of food, including what might be vegetarian, vegan, gluten free etc.

 CAN I BRING MY OWN FOOD TO THE FESTIVAL?

-We have a good selection of locally produced food on offer and encourage you to try this.
-If you want to bring your own picnic, that’s fine.
+At the Main Beer and Music event, we have a good selection of locally produced food on offer and encourage you to try this.
+If you want to bring your own picnic on the Friday night or during Saturday, that’s fine.
 Go to our Main event page for more information.
+Please do not bring food, drink or picnic chairs to the Night at the Proms concert.

 CAN I BRING MY DOG?